 Getting involved in this stage of your publishing process is certainly fun, but it also requires a lot of patience and logic.
-By referring to the following tips on making an mttractive book cover, you will learn some important facts about what makes an attractive and successful book cover.
+By referring to the following tips on making an attractive book cover, you will learn some important facts about what makes an attractive and successful book cover.

 Deciding on a Book Title for your Book Cover

 As a first-time writer you may think that deciding on a book title is the most important part of a book cover.
 You will invest a lot of time and energy on the same.
 You finally have a title for your debut book.
 Great!
 But did you know that the presentation of the title is also an important part of the designing process?

 Take a look at the books on your shelves, especially those in different genres.
 You will notice that certain genres have a certain kind of font, while others stick to a completely different style.
 For example, crime fiction books usually go with big and bold fonts, while romantic fiction go with handwritten fonts.
 Non-fiction titles have a very simple and straightforward style, while fantasy and science fiction books push the envelope even more by going for striking designs.
 These are all settings that have been laid out according to years of marketing and publishing experience.
 Ultimately, even the book cover is a marketing tool and so it is important that to make an attractive book cover one needs to keep in mind the target audience.

 If your idea for your title to be printed in cursive font isn’t working out, there’s a practical and well-tested reason for it!